DoubleFacess/projects-shopping_cart/README.md

 # Shopping cart
-Welcome in this demostrative app
+Welcome in this demostrative app.
-This project works is made with VueJs and IndexedDB.
+This project is made with VueJs and IndexedDB, and it uses Vuetify as UI frameworks and Vuex for the app state.
-To see in action follow the above instructions
+To see in action follow the above instructions for local developement, or visit the <a href="https://awesome-borg-f6abd0.netlify.app/">demo link</a>

 ## Project setup
 ```